 I have previously described what cyclists can learn from marathon runners.
-Effective use of training planning, goal setting and tapering protocols make marathon runners look more serious in my eyes than many road cyclists.
-There are more lessons that cyclists have to learn from runners so keep reading!
+Effective use of training planning, goal setting, and tapering protocols make marathon runners look more serious in my eyes than many road cyclists.
+However, there are more lessons that cyclists have to learn from runners, so keep reading!

-Runners train less, but have comparable high VO2 max
+Runners train less but have a comparable high VO2 max

-The best runners and cyclists are some of the athletes with the absolutely highest VO2 max.
-Thus, you would expect them to have equally high training amounts, but for different reasons that is not the case.
+The best runners and cyclists are athletes with the highest VO2 max.
+Thus, you would expect them to have equally high training amounts, but that is not the case for different reasons.

-Runners train significantly less hours per week than cyclists.
+Runners train significantly fewer hours per week than cyclists.
 I guess that professional runners spend less than half the time training compared to professional cyclists competing at a similar level.

-I would like to emphasize that both runners and cyclists train very hard and push their bodies to the limit of what they are capable of.
-Bottom line, though, is that runners train significantly less but still manage to perform VO2 max results similar to cyclists.
-Thus, runners training is more time effective and that is quite interesting.
+I want to emphasize that both runners and cyclists train very hard and push their bodies to the limit of what they are capable of.
+However, the bottom line is that runners train significantly less but still manage to perform VO2 max results similar to cyclists.
+Thus, runners’ training is more time effective, which is quite interesting.

-It is well accepted among scientists that well trained athletes need training intensity close to their VO2 max to secure further progress.
+It is well accepted among scientists that well-trained athletes need training intensity close to their VO2 max to secure further progress.
 That will say an intensity from 80% up to 100%.
-Most runners do quite a large amount of intervals, speed sessions or races at this high intensity.
-It should be clear to everyone that these high intensity workouts compensate for many hours of long slow distance training (Read more about LSD Training).
-I guess it is also obvious that runners train with a relatively higher intensity than cyclists on average.
+Most runners do a lot of intervals, speed sessions, or races at this high intensity.
+It should be clear to everyone that these high-intensity workouts compensate for many hours of long slow distance training (Read more about LSD Training).
+It is also apparent that runners train with a relatively higher intensity than cyclists on average.

 I believe cyclists like runners can achieve great results with less training if they spend more time on intervals and speed sessions close to their VO2 max.